-Worrying about money problems and debt is unfortunately pretty common.
-Covering your monthly bills could make you anxious enough, but what if you suddenly need to pay for car repairs or some other expenses you hadn’t budgeted for?
-Stress and money can go hand in hand…which could have serious implications on your health in general.
+Worrying about money and debt is, unfortunately, pretty common.
+Covering your monthly bills can be stressful enough, but what if you suddenly need to pay for car repairs or some other expenses you hadn’t budgeted for?
+For many, stress and money go hand in hand, and that could have serious implications on your health in general.
 If this sounds familiar to you, you may be wondering how to not stress about money so much.
 Here are some tips to help you understand money stress and feel more at peace about your finances.

-- Worry: You have excessive concern about being homeless or other worst-case scenarios around being unable to pay off debt.
+- Worry: Excessive concern about being homeless or other worst-case scenarios related to being unable to pay off debt.

 - Nightmares: Sleepless nights can have severe impact on your day-to-day life.